learn-co-curriculum/variable-readme/README.md

 ## Variable Example

 Within this repository is a file named `variables.rb` with some examples you can read and play with.
+[Download the Source Files](https://github.com/learn-co-curriculum/variable-readme/archive/1.0.0.zip) for this lesson or copy this code into IRB to see how it behaves.

 ```ruby
 'This is data, it is a string.
 Strings start with " "'